 What are "layouts" and "r:yield"?

 Layouts are a new way of organizing your theme.
-The concept was born from the structure of Rails application.
-The goal is to modularize your code and keep it DRY'er
+The concept was born from the structure of Rails applications.
+The goal is to modularize your code and keep it DRY'er.

 To better understand the layouts concept, let's examine Slate themes are structured.

 In Slate, we split up partials with a

 _header.rhtml houses most of our code for our